dentarg/auth0-blog/_posts/2017-02-10-java-alphabet-soup.markdown

 The *Java Enterprise Edition* (Java EE) was created to extend the *Java SE* by adding a set of specifications that define capabilities commonly used by enterprise applications.
 The latest version of this edition [contains over 40 specifications](https://en.wikipedia.org/wiki/Java_EE_version_history#Java_EE_7_.28June_12.2C_2013.29) that help developers to create applications that [communicate through web services](http://www.oracle.com/technetwork/java/javaee/tech/webservices-139501.html), [convert object-oriented data to entity relationship model](https://docs.oracle.com/javaee/7/tutorial/partpersist.htm), [handle transactional conversations](http://www.oracle.com/technetwork/java/javaee/jta/index.html) and [so on](http://www.oracle.com/technetwork/java/javaee/overview/index.html).

-One great advantage of having an enterprise edition defined as specifications is that different vendors can develop application servers to support it.
+One great advantage of having an enterprise edition defined as specifications is that different vendors can develop their own application servers to support it.
 This leads to a richer environment where companies can choose the best vendor to support their operations.

 ### Java Enterprise Edition Vendors

 As the time of writing there are [8 different vendors that certified their Java EE implementation](https://en.wikipedia.org/wiki/Java_Platform,_Enterprise_Edition#Certified_application_servers).
 Among these vendors, two of them are free and open-source: [GlassFish Server Open Source Edition](https://glassfish.java.net/) and [WildFly](http://wildfly.org/).

-Oracle, the creator of *GlassFish*, and Red Hat, the creator of *WildFly*, also provides proprietary and paid versions of these application servers. *Oracle GlassFish Server* is the version supported by Oracle and *JBoss Enterprise Application Platform* is the version supported by Red Hat.
+Oracle, the creator of *GlassFish*, and Red Hat, the creator of *WildFly*, also provide proprietary and paid versions of these application servers. *Oracle GlassFish Server* is the version supported by Oracle and *JBoss Enterprise Application Platform* is the version supported by Red Hat.

 One may wonder why companies like Oracle and Red Hat make available two versions of their applications servers: one open-source and free and the other paid and proprietary.
 The biggest differences between these versions are that the paid ones usually have more performance and better support.
 Vendors invest a lot to make these versions run smoothly and to solve any issues that might occur as fast as possible.

 ### Java Enterprise Edition Features

 As already stated, *Java EE* comes with a lot (more than 40) features based on *JSRs*.
 These features help companies to handle common needs like persistence, security, web interfaces, state validation and so on.
-The following list enumerates the most important and used features of *Java EE*:
+The following list enumerates some of the most important and used features of *Java EE*:

 - *Java Persistence API* (JPA)—a specification for accessing, persisting and managing data between Java objects and a relational database
 - *JavaServer Faces* (JSF)—a specification for building component-based user interfaces for web applications